Property refurbishment Loans for light, mid and heavy refurbishment works

-- May require minor and major repairs
+- It may require minor and major repairs

 How To Know If A Refurbishment Loan Is For You?

-Having an existing property or planning to purchase a bargained one is not enough reason to pursue a refurbishment loan.
+Having an existing property or planning to purchase a one is not enough reason to pursue a refurbishment loan.
 Lenders prefer those who are confident in paying the loan and other fees within the given term.

-If you have other properties for security aside from the one you will refurbish, then you can easily warrant refurbishment finance.
+If you have other properties for security aside from the one you will refurbish, you can easily warrant refurbishment finance.

 However, if you are also using the same property as security for the lender, you should have a surefire selling plan before the given term.
 Likewise, the loan amount may also depend on the LTV of the property’s purchase price.